Non-Integral Shareholding in Wintershall Dea

 Russia is one of the world’s most resource-rich countries.
 It has the sixth-largest oil reserves and around one-fifth of all known natural gas reserves.
 The country is the most important supplier of gas to the E.U.
-Wintershall Dea is involved with Russian partners in exploring and producing hydrocarbons in Western Siberia and southern Russia.
-The joint projects have supplied energy to Europe for over 25 years.
-Wintershall Dea is involved in four onshore projects in Russia: The Urengoy field – one of the world’s largest gas and condensate reserves – is located some 3,500 kilometers northeast of Moscow, near the Western Siberian city of Novy Urengoy.
-There the Achimgaz joint project produces natural gas from the technically complex Achimov Formation.
-Another joint venture, Achim Development, is developing blocks 4A and 5A.
+Wintershall Dea is involved with Russian partners in exploring and producing hydrocarbons in Western Siberia.
+The joint projects are supplying energy to Europe.
+Wintershall Dea is involved in three onshore projects in Russia: The Urengoy field – one of the world’s largest gas and condensate reserves – is located some 3,500 kilometers northeast of Moscow, near the Western Siberian city of Novy Urengoy.
+There, the Achimgaz joint project produces natural gas from the technically complex Achimov Formation.
+Another joint venture, Achim Development, is developing blocks 4A and 5A and commissioning for commercial production has commenced.
 A little further south and also in the Yamalo-Nenets Autonomous Okrug is the Yuzhno-Russkoye field, in which Wintershall Dea has a stake via the Severneftegazprom joint venture.
-The Wolgodeminoil joint venture produces crude oil in southern Russia near Volgograd, an important transport hub and industrial center.

 Brazil is one of the most attractive growth regions for the oil and gas industry.
 The coastal region in particular, with its undeveloped offshore basins, is considered especially promising.
 Wintershall Dea aims to set up a resource base there in the next few years.
 In 2018 and 2019, the company secured a number of promising licenses.
 Initial exploration activities in the assigned blocks started in 2019.